sagemath/trac_to_gh/Issue 6456.md

 # Issue 6456: Upgrade cvxopt in sage from 0.9 to 1.1.1

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6456

 Original creator: was